HoneyCane/Anime-of-the-Weather/README.md

-# Anime-of-the-Weather
+# Anime of the Weather
-Provides user with three anime recommendations based on Chicago's weather today.
+Provides the user with three anime recommendations based on Chicago's weather right now.
 The animes are all currently airing and have uploaded a new episode today.

 This web app is currently being hosted at https://honeycane.github.io/Anime-of-the-Weather/